 It has been revealed in the London Economic that many nurses are quitting the NHS to work in Lidl because pay, hours and benefits better.
 With a shortage of 40,000 nurses across the UK, the NHS continues to face a drain on staffing as nurses quit, yet they have not been announced as deserving of a pay rise in 2019.

 Last year NHS leaders warned that the health service is now so understaffed that patient safety is being put at risk.
-Chris Hopson, NHS Providers’ chief executive said in an article in the London Economic: “Years of pay restraint and stressful working conditions are taking their toll”.
+Chris Hopson, NHS Providers’ chief executive said in the article: “Years of pay restraint and stressful working conditions are taking their toll”.

 It has been announced that two million public sector workers including police officers and teachers but excluding nurses are to receive above-inflation pay increases, the biggest for six years.
 Police officers will receive a 2.5% rise while the salaries of teachers and other school staff will increase by 2.75%.
 Soldiers will get a 2.9% increase and dentists and consultants will get 2.5%, according to the Times.

 Most public sector workers’ pay increase will be higher than the 2% rate of inflation.
 Many have been forced to accept below-inflation pay increases during the government’s austerity drive of the past decade, while rents have risen by more than the cost of living.

 A recent report warned that London and the southern regions of England are facing a shortage of teachers, nurses and police officers as rising rents make housing in large parts of the UK unaffordable for key public sector workers.